 From there, mud underfoot and hearts aglow we continued our days in Uganda, visiting the Queen Elizabeth National Park on the DRC border, chimpanzee trekking in Kalinzu Forest and eating street food in remote villages.
 Winston Churchill called Uganda ‘The Pearl of Africa’ and I for one agree.

-If you would like to have an amazing adventure in Uganda, speak to our Africa Travel experts to plan your Gorilla Trekking holiday today - Call us on 020 7843 3500 or enquire here.
+If you would like to have an amazing adventure in Uganda, speak to our Africa Travel experts to plan your Gorilla Trekking holiday - Call us on 020 7843 3500 today.

 Read our blog and get the lowdown on Cape Town's water crisisRead more